Texas Comptroller adopts amendments to franchise tax apportionment rules has been saved

 In an effort to streamline and incorporate recent statutory amendments and current guidance, the Comptroller amended TAC § 3.591, altering previous sourcing methodologies for receipts from various goods and services, including, but not limited to, receipts derived from: advertising; computer hardware; software; digital property; internet hosting services; transportation services; securities; sale of membership interests in a single member limited liability company; and certain types of loans.ii The Adopted Rule also incorporates the use of the Texas census percentage (as increased from 7.9 percent to 8.7 percent) in multiple circumstances for sourcing purposes.
 Although the Adopted Rule’s effective date is January 24, 2021, numerous aspects of the Adopted Rule will be applied retroactively to franchise tax reports originally due on or after January 1, 2008.iii

 i Franchise Tax Margin: Apportionment, to be published in Volume 46, Issue 3 of the Texas Register (Jan.
 15, 2021) (as filed with the Office of the Secretary of State on January 4, 2021) (to be codified at 34 Tex.
 Admin.
 Code § 3.591) (Tex.
 Comptroller of Pub.
 Accounts).
-A copy of the Adopted Rule that will ultimately be published in the Texas Register is available here; see also Deloitte Multistate Tax Alert, “Texas Comptroller proposes amendments to franchise tax apportionment rules,” (Nov.
-11, 2020) (previous Deloitte Tax Alert on the amendments as proposed may be found here).
+View a copy of the Adopted Rule that will ultimately be published in the Texas Register ; see also Deloitte Multistate Tax Alert, “Texas Comptroller proposes amendments to franchise tax apportionment rules,” (Nov.
+11, 2020) (View the previous Deloitte Tax Alert on the amendments).

 iii Id. (“Effective date.
 The provisions of this section apply to franchise tax reports originally due on or after January 1, 2008, except as otherwise noted”) (to be codified at 34 Tex.
 Admin.
 Code § 3.591(a)).